Edit

 Camera settings page

-This article describes the features and operation of the camera settings page in Windows 11, and the default values framework that allows configuration of the camera configuration applied when an application starts the camera.
+This article describes the features and operation of the camera settings page in Windows 11.
+It describes the default values framework that allows users to configure the camera configuration.
+Any application that starts the camera uses this configuration.

-The persistence of the adjusted values typically followed a last-in model, making it dependent on the behavior of the applications using the camera.
-For example, if a customer adjusted the camera's brightness level using the manufacturer's utility, that value would only hold until another application writes to the brightness control.
-This meant that the behavior of one application had the potential to impact the camera experience with another application.
+The persistence of the adjusted values typically followed a last-in model.
+The values depended on the behavior of the applications that use the camera.
+For example, if you adjust the camera's brightness level using the manufacturer's utility, that value would only hold until another application writes to the brightness control.
+This approach means that the behavior of one application has the potential to affect the camera experience with another application.

-In Windows 11, a new Default Value framework was introduced, allowing customers to configure how their camera behaves whenever it's started by an application.
-A new extensible camera settings page was also introduced to manage cameras, including the default values.
+Windows 11 introduces a new default value framework, which allows customers to configure how their camera behaves whenever an application starts it.
+Windows 11 also introduces a new extensible camera settings page to manage cameras, which includes the default values.

 Terminology and prerequisites